Omarkhaled711/alx-low_level_programming/0x1A-hash_tables/README.md

 * 3-hash_table_set.c: a function that adds an element to the hash table.
 * 4-hash_table_get.c: a function that gets an element from the hash table
 * 5-hash_table_print.c: a function that prints the hash table in python dictionary format
+* 5-hash_table_delete.c: a function that deletes the hash table